 During this time the club had approached the local Kart Circuit management with a view to introducing stage rallying to the venue.
 Alan Bibby did a deal to purchase a quantity of Armco barriers from the proposed race circuit at Flookburgh which didn’t materialise and to get them installed at The Three Sisters Kart Track in Wigan, a move that enabled the circuit to be used for both car and motorcycle events having previously been restricted to karts.

-The club’s first stage rally was held at the Three Sisters Race Circuit in 1989 and they’ve held stage events at the venue every year since.
-The Club holds two stage rallies at Three Sisters, The Cetus Stages in May and The Adgespeed Stages in October.
+The club’s first stage rally was held at the Three Sisters Race Circuit in 1989 and we have held stage events at the venue every year since.
+The Club holds two stage rallies at Three Sisters Race Circuit, Wigan, The CompBrake Motorsport Stages 2nd Sunday May and The Adgespeed Stages 2nd Sunday in October.

-The club is also the driving force behind “The 6R4.com Three Sisters Rally Challenge”.
-The Challenge, which was devised in memory of club stalwart Walter Jenkins who died in 2006, the Challenge is co-promoted with Blackpool South Shore Motor club who host The Roskirk Stages at the Three Sisters Circuit.
+The club is also the driving force behind “The 6r4.com Three Sisters Rally Challenge”.
+The Challenge, sponsored by www.6r4.com, which was devised in memory of club stalwart Walter Jenkins who died in 2006, the Challenge is co-promoted with Warrington & District Motor club who host The Questmead Stages at the Three Sisters Circuit in February.

-Wigan & District Motor Club has come along way from its humble beginnings when a handful of motorsport enthusiasts met every other week at a town centre public house.
-The club celebrated forty years of organising motor sport in October 2012.
+Wigan & District Motor Club has come along way from its humble beginnings when a handful of motorsport enthusiasts met every other week at a town centre public house,

-Alan Bibby and George Thewlis are two of the club’s longest-serving members along with Tony Lynch, Mike King & Dave Hind, long serving committee members, Mike has filled the role of Membership Secretary since 1990.
-Nowadays the Club boasts in excess of 100 members and many are regular attendees at club meetings that are held on the second and fourth Mondays of each month in the conservatory at The Red Lion, Lowton.
-See the web site for more info. www.wiganmotorclub.org.uk
+Alan Bibby and George Thewlis are two of the club’s longest-serving members along with Tony Lynch, Mike King, Dave Hind, Lance Rawlinson, Helen & Martin Fox and Mark Hewitt long serving committee members.
+Nowadays the Club boasts in excess of 100 members and many are regular attendees at club meetings that are held on the second and fourth Mondays of each month in the conservatory at The Park Hotel, 625, Wigan Road Ashton In Makerfield, Wigan.
+WN4 0BY.
+See the web site for more information about the club. www.wiganmotorclub.org.uk

 Club members are actively involved in stage rallying, sprints, rallycross, hillclimbs and marshalling.
 More recently an increasing number of members have been building new cars with the intention of competing in events.
 Members have been successful in regional championships, such as those organised by the ANWCC, ANCC, AWMMC and SD34MSG, members have also made their mark competing in National and International events.